Uh oh. What’s Plan B?

 Under $10 (and a few minutes on eBay)

-The reward doesn’t have to be something expensive.
+Simple rewards can often be the most meaningful.
 There are a ton of examples of gifts under $10 that are great ideas for a simple, thoughtful reward that will make your team member feel recognized.

 Nate, an engineer I worked with at KISSmetrics, had been doing an amazing job lately and I wanted to show I appreciated the work he’d been doing.